 Please note that this module makes substantial use of audio and visual materials.
 Full transcripts of the audio and video materials are provided, except those used for assessment purposes.
 The study materials are available in Adobe Portable Document Format (PDF).
 Components may not be available or fully accessible using a screen reader and mathematical, scientific, and foreign language materials may be particularly difficult to read in this way.
 Other alternative formats of the study materials may be available in the future.

-You are advised to talk to our Student Registration & Enquiry Service about the support which can be given to meet your needs before you register.
+You you are advised to contact us about support which can be given to meet your needs before you register.
 After you have registered you will receive detailed information about the residential school site and the facilities available to help with the academic programme.

 You’ll need to make extensive use of a personal computer and will need to access the module website on a regular basis.
 You will also be offered tutorials some of which will be via an online conferencing system.